 »But no!
 They shall eat horse-flesh yet, like the Turks!« exclaimed Kutuzov without replying, striking the table with his podgy fist. »They shall, too, if only...« (III.3.4)

 Apart from repetition, there is the accent on biographical achievement (victory over the Turks in 1811) and a great deal of physicality (chest-beating, tears, the »podgy« fist).
 Still, sarcasm and bathetic effect are hardly applicable here, unlike in the other apophthegmatic scenes throughout W&P. Kutuzov is heroic above biographical accuracy (the scar), and his apophthegms are likewise immune to repetitiveness and undignified naturalism.
-It is not accidental that Kutuzov’s words about horse-flesh are immediately validated by Prince Andrei, who by now is an experienced and much disillusioned student of »great men«:
+It is not accidental that Kutuzov’s words about horse-flesh are immediately validated by Prince Andrei, who is by now an experienced and much disillusioned student of »great men«:

 »And above all,« thought Prince Andrei, »one believes in him because he’s Russian, despite the novel by Genlis and the French proverbs, and because his voice shook when he said: ›What they have brought us to do!‹ and had a sob in it when he said he would ›make them eat horse-flesh!‹« (III.2.16)